kubermatic/kubermatic/docs/proposals/kubelb.md

 ## Motivation and Background

 Kubernetes does not offer an out of the box implementation of load balancers for clusters.
 The implementations of Network LB & Ingress LB that Kubernetes does ship with are all calls out to various IaaS platforms (GCP, AWS, Azure…).
 If you’re not running on a supported IaaS platform (GCP, AWS, Azure…), LoadBalancers & Ingress will not get provisioned.
 Solutions which are available e.g. MetalLB focus on a single cluster.
-KubeLB aims to provide load balancing instances for multiple clusters and takes the advantages of kubernetes itself.
+KubeLB aims to provide load balancing for multiple clusters and takes the advantages of kubernetes itself.

 #### Possible features:

 * Implementation of service type LoadBalancer where it's not available

+* Kind of multi cluster Ingress Controller

 * Possible cost reduction as you can decide between KubeLB and IaaS LoadBalancer instances